TheoCavinato/PGMatch/README.md

 ```

 ### 2. Model trainnig
-Once the attacker learned important parameters, he can learn the distrbution of the LLR in matches and mismatches
+Once the attacker has learned these parameters, they can estimate the distribution of the log-likelihood ratio (LLR) in matches and mismatches.
-Here is to learn the distribution in matches:
+Distribution for matches:
 ```bash
 Rscript llr_computation.r --pgs Example_data/biobank_pgs.tsv \
     --pheno Example_data/biobank_phenotypes.tsv \